emdmed/triageapi/README.md

 Access website at https://triageapi.herokuapp.com

 - Laboratory interpretation model now merged with patient model.
-Now basic laboratory results can be interpreted by the API.
+Basic laboratory results can be interpreted by the API.

 Example:
 ```javascript